newrelic/nri-flex/README.md

   - Simplies deployment and configuration as a single Flex integration can be running multiple integrations which would be just config files.
   - Provides over [200+ Integrations](#integrations)
   - Has agnostic [Service / Container Discovery](https://github.com/newrelic/nri-flex/wiki/Service-Discovery) built-in
+  - Runs on Linux & Windows Hosts and Kubernetes, ECS, Fargate, and other container based platforms
   - As updates and upgrades are made, all Flex Integrations reap the benefits.
   - Can send data via the New Relic Infrastructure Agent, or the New Relic Insights Event API